Sepphoris (Tsipori, Zippori) Overview

-7. Because Nazareth was so close to Sepphoris, and because Jesus was a Tekton (Greek for a construction worker of various types), Jesus and His father undoubtedly worked here.
+7. Because Nazareth was so close to Sepphoris, and because Jesus was a Tekton (Greek for a construction worker of various types), Jesus and His early father, Joseph, undoubtedly worked here.

 8. So, in part, it’s also where Jesus grew in wisdom and stature, and in favor with God and man (Luke 2:52).